 Delay in controlling methane would be a dangerous mistake.
 While CO2is the dominant cause of climate change, methane is an extremely potent greenhouse gas because it absorbs more energy per unit mass than does CO2.
 As EPA’s web site notes, methane has a global warming potential about 86 times that of carbon dioxide over 20 years.
 Smart policy would reduce emissions of methane as well as carbon dioxide (CO2).
 Methane stays in the atmosphere only 12 years, according to EPA.
 CO2 can stay in the atmosphere for hundreds of years.
 If we want to make progress in the near future toward reducing atmospheric concentrations of GHGs, we must reduce methane emissions.

 There are other reasons to control methane as well.
-Methane emissions contribute to the loss of stratospheric ozone that protects us from harmful radiation from the sun.
 In the troposphere (the lower portion of the atmosphere, where we live and breathe), methane emissions lead to higher ozone smog concentrations, which is linked to a wide range of respiratory health effects, including aggravation of asthma, increased emergency room visits and hospital admissions,and deaths.
 EPA says the oil and gas sector is the largest industrial source of emissions of volatile organic compounds (VOCs), a group of chemicals that react in the atmosphere to form ground-level ozone (smog).
 VOC emissions from the oil and gas industry include hazardous air pollutants such as benzene, ethylbenzene, and n-hexane.
 These pollutants, also known as toxic air pollutants, are pollutants known or suspected to cause cancer or other serious health problems such as reproductive effects or nervous system problems.